Bware583/LakeErie/README.md

 Throughout the backend code, project is used to describe which time period the data is coming from.
 In this instance, data is pulled data from three sources:

 - ichart - data between 2006 - 2011
-- "old" project database on WQData live\* - data between 2014 - 2020
+- "old" project database on [WQData live](https://www.wqdatalive.com/) - data between 2014 - 2020
-- "new" project database on WQData live\* - data between 2014 - present
+- "new" project database on [WQData live](https://www.wqdatalive.com/) - data between 2014 - present

-\*link for WQData live: https://www.wqdatalive.com/

 ### Device